Leave the register

-Your actual leaving date will be at least 10 working days from the day you submit your request to be voluntarily removed.
+The online form will ask you to provide a leaving date.
+Your actual leaving date will be at least 10 working days from the date you provide.
 This delay is in the public’s interest.
 When we receive your request for voluntary removal, we will hold it on file in case a concern is raised about you, so we can hold jurisdiction of your registration.

 Once we have processed your request to leave the register, you will receive confirmation.
 This will include the date you will no longer be registered as a social worker.

-If you submit a request to leave the register while under fitness to practise investigation, we will get back to you to explain why we cannot process your request.
+If you submit a request to leave the register while under fitness to practise investigation, we will get back to you to explain your options.

 You will not get a refund if you choose to leave the register during a registration period.